mohit2708/Laravel/Interview-Question.md

 ```

 **[⬆ Back to Top](#table-of-contents)**
-### Ques.How to put Laravel applications in maintenance mode?
+### Ques.
+How to put Laravel applications in maintenance mode?
 Laravel applications can be put into maintenance mode using the below command:
 ```php
 php artisan down